ManLykArham/AVL-Tree-Implementation-with-Product-Management/README.md

 ## 🚀 Project Overview and Learning Outcomes

-This project involves creating an **AVL Tree**—a self-balancing binary search tree—to efficiently manage and track a collection of products.
+This project involves creating an **AVL Tree** a self-balancing binary search tree to efficiently manage and track a collection of products.
 By implementing **automatic balancing** using single and double rotations, the tree ensures optimal search and retrieval times.
 The system features product management capabilities such as **adding products**, **checking for specific products**, **counting the total number of products**, and tracking how many times each product has been added.
 Additionally, various **tree traversal methods** (in-order, pre-order, and post-order) provide flexible viewing options for the stored products. 🛠️

 ---